bitwalker/keys.js/README.md

 - Implement scoped bindings (only execute a binding if focus is within the scope of a given element)
 - Comprehensive documentation (good progress already)
 - Discover additional use cases that aren't covered as well as they could be
+- Implement a faux-Vim example to demonstrate a complex usecase of keybindings in a web application.

 ## Features